As the world faces the Coronavirus pandemic, learning the proper methods to clean and disinfect scuba equipment is very important.

-Equipment can be effectively sanitized by submerging it in a 10% bleach solution or using a cleaning product such as Steramine™ tablets or any other quaternary ammonium compound.
-Be sure to use these products according to the manufacturer's directions and then rinse the gear with fresh water.
+In general, equipment can be effectively sanitized by submerging it in a 1% bleach solution or using a cleaning product such as Steramine™ tablets or any other quaternary ammonium compound.
+Be sure to use these products according to the manufacturer’s directions and then rinse the gear with fresh water.

-Products that are commonly used to clean dive gear but are ineffective against coronavirus include antibacterial and chlorhexidine mouthwashes or sprays.
+Products that are commonly used to clean dive gear but are ineffective against the virus that causes COVID-19 include antibacterial and chlorhexidine mouthwashes or sprays.
 Hot soapy water must be paired with mechanical action such as scrubbing with a soft toothbrush to be effective.

 If you’re a diver using rental gear and would like to take extra steps to protect yourself from transmissible diseases, thoroughly wipe the following equipment with a household disinfecting wipe and then rinse with fresh water before use:

 • Regulator mouthpiece • Snorkel • BCD oral inflator • The inside of your mask